CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

 compares the list to the LACP partner MAC addresses on its switch.
 If any matches are found and the `clag-id` for those bonds match, then that bond is a dual-connected bond.
-You can also find the LACP partner MAC address by the running `net show bridge macs` command or by examining the
-`/sys/class/net/<bondname>/bonding/ad_partner_mac sysfs` file for each bond.
+You can also find the LACP partner MAC address by the running `net show bridge macs` command or by examining the `/sys/class/net/<bondname>/bonding/ad_partner_mac sysfs` file for each bond.

-## <span id="src-83626776400_Multi-ChassisLinkAggregation-MLAG-configuring" class="confluence-anchor-link"></span><span>Configure MLAG</span>
+## <span id="src-8362677_Multi-ChassisLinkAggregation-MLAG-configuring" class="confluence-anchor-link"></span><span>Configure MLAG</span>

 To configure MLAG, you need to:

   - Create a bond that uses LACP, on the dual-connected devices.

-  - Configure the interfaces, including bonds, VLANs, bridges, and peer links, on each peer switch.
+  - Configure the interfaces, including bonds, VLANs, bridges and peer links, on each peer switch.

 {{%notice note%}}